Foundry Agent Deploy

 datasets/

 *"Your agent is deployed and running in the selected environment.
-The .foundry cache now contains evaluators, a local seed dataset, the Foundry dataset registration metadata, and evaluation-suite metadata.
+The .foundry cache now contains generated evaluation-suite metadata, local dataset/evaluator references, and remote Foundry suite references.
 Would you like to run an evaluation to identify optimization opportunities?"*

 - Yes → follow the observe skill starting at Step 2 (Evaluate) — cache and metadata are already prepared.